FAQ for incoming students

-A: Yes, there is a general entry ban for travel to Sweden, but it does not apply to students.
-The Police Authority and the Public Health Agency have the latest information about the travel ban and what applies to travellers from different countries.

 Read more: Travel to Sweden during the corona pandemic.

 A negative Covid-19 test, not older than 48 hours, is required for all travellers from outside the Nordic countries before they are permitted to enter Sweden.

 Read more: Recommendations for people entering Sweden from abroad.

 Q: Will I be allowed to enter Sweden if distance mode is activated?

-A: If LiU decides to go back to full distance mode, the Swedish Migration Agency will not be able to grant a residence permit.
-Contact the Migration Agency if you are unsure what this would mean for you.
+A: Even if LiU decides to go to full distance mode the Swedish Migration Agency will be able to grant a residence permit.

 Read more: Frequently asked questions about studying and researching in Sweden.

-# SECOND